Tim-Quattrochi/tims-blog/README.md

 # Blog Talk

 This Blog app lets users register, create, read, edit, and delete blog posts.
+This App was deployed manually to an AWS EC2 instance using the Ubuntu command line and setting up a proxy pass with NGINX to forward requests to the backend server, and using pm2 to keep it running.
+[Link to deployed site]

 ![picture of the landing](/current-look2.png)